On the optimal rate of equidistribution in number fields: Appendix

 \subsection{Measure theory}

 \begin{lemma} Let $\nu$ be a probability measure on $V$ of density at most $1$.
 Then there exists a sequence of subsets $(E_{n})_{n\in \N}$ of $\O_k$ such that $|E_{n}|=n+1$ and the sequence of measures converges weakly-* to $\nu$. \end{lemma} \begin{proof} The proof is based on a sequence of reductions to easier problems.
-First note that if we manage to find a sequence of sets $E_{n}\subset \O_k$ such that the measures $\nu_{E_n,n}$ converge weakly-* to $\nu$ then $|E_{n}|=n+o(n)$.
-Removing or adding $o(n)$ points to each $E_{n}$ does not affect the weak-* limit so we may easily obtain a desired sequence.
-The proof is reduced to finding any sequence $(E_{n})$ of finite subsets of $\O_k$ such that $\nu_{E_n,n}$ converge weakly-* to $\nu$.
-Let $P\subset\mathcal M^1(V)$ be the set of finite measures for which this is possible.
+Since the set of compactly supported probability measures on $V$ is dense among all probability measures we can, without loss of generality, assume that $\nu $ is compactly supported.
+First note that if we manage to find a sequence of sets $E_{n}\subset \O_k$ such that the measures $\nu_{E_n,n}$ converge weakly-* to $\nu$ and $n^{-1/N}E_n$ are all contained in a bounded set, then $|E_{n}|=n+o(n)$.
+Removing or adding $o(n)$ points to each $E_{n}$ does not affect the weak-* limit.
+The proof is reduced to finding any sequence $(E_{n})$ of finite subsets of $\O_k$ such that $\nu_{E_n,n}$ converges weakly-* to $\nu$ and $n^{-1/N}E_n$ is uniformly bounded.
+Let $P\subseteq\mathcal M^1(V)$ be the set of finite measures for which this is possible.